jdi-docs/jdi-light/source/includes/_theory.md

 ```
 _Entity Driven Testing (EDT)_ is an approach that implies utilizing Business Entities instead of unnamed test data in the test scenarios.

-EDT can be organically combined with Data Driven Testing that uses Business Entities as input to similar scenarios.
+EDT can be organically combined with Data Driven Testing that uses Business Entities as input with similar scenarios.

 JDI Light natively supports EDT with `Form`, `Table` and `DataList`.
 See the examples in the right panel: